ehmicky/autoserver/docs/start.md

 ```

 `conf` is the [IDL file](idl.md), where the API endpoints are defined.
-It can be a file path, or directly a plain object.

 [`otherOptions`](#server-options) are runtime options, e.g. hostname and ports.